thzero/node-config/README.md

 ```

 `config.get()` will throw an exception for undefined keys to help catch typos and missing values.
+`config.get()` can accept a default value; if the default value is provided then the value will be provided instead of an exception being thrown.
 Use `config.has()` to test if a configuration value is defined.

 **Start your app server:**